danielraffel/sonicgarbage_project/README.md

 - SSH access
 - FFMPEG for media processing
 - Python3 and pip for Python packages
-- Nginx for serving the web application
+- Nginx and Gunicorn for serving the web application
 - Certbot for SSL certificate management

 ### Installation